-OVERSEER® Parameter Setting that must be used Explanatory note Explanatory note Farm model To cover the entire enterprise including riparian, retired, forestry, and yards and races.
-To capture the "whole farm" in one Overseer® file, where possible, to Pastoral and horticulture The model is to include non-contiguous properties that are part of the enterprise that are in the same sub-catchment.
-If the farm (for example where dairy animals are grazed or wintered) is part of another farming business such as a drystock farm, the losses from those animals will be represented in the drystock farm's Overseer model. truly represent nitrogen losses from farm in the catchment area.
-Location Pastoral and horticulture Select Waikato Region This setting has an effect on climate settings and some animal characteristics and is required to ensure consistency.
-Animal distribution - relative productivity pastoral only Use "no differences between blocks" with the following exceptions: • Grazed pines or other woody vegetation.
-In this case use "Relative yield" and set the grazed pine blocks to 0.4 (40%). • Where the farm has a mixture of irrigated and non-irrigated Where verification is possible relative difference should be allowed to be used to encourage smart land use and production systems consistent with policy 5.
+OVERSEER® Parameter Setting that must be used Explanatory note Explanatory note Farm model To cover the entire enterprise including riparian, retired, forestry, and yards and races To capture the "whole farm" in one Overseer® file, where possible, to

+Pastoral and non-contiguous properties that are part of the enterprise that are in the same sub-catchment.
+If the farm (for example where dairy animals are grazed or wintered) is part of another farming business such as a drystock farm, the losses from those animals will be represented in the drystock farm's Overseer model. truly represent nitrogen losses from farm in the catchment area Location Pastoral and Select Walkato Region horticulture This setting has an effect on climate settings and some animal characteristics and is required to Animal distrit relative produpastoral only between blocks" with the following exceptions • Grazed pines or other woody vegetation in this case use "Relative yield" and set the grazed pine blocks to 0 4 (40%) • Where the farm has a mixture of irrigated and non-irrigated areas.
+In this case use "Relative yield" and set the irrigated area to 1 (100%), and the non-irrigated areas to 0.75 (75%) • Where the farm has verifiable farm operational data that is capable of showing the relative use of various blocks on the farm by different classes of livestock ensure consistency.
+Where verification is possible relative difference should be allowed to be used to encourage smart land use and production systems consistent with policy 5 Wetlands Stock number Entered as Riparian Blocks er entry Based on specific stock As per the 2016 OVERSEER® Best Practice Data Input Standards.
+To ensure consistency and accuracy numbers only of stock number inputs.
+Anımal weigl only use OVERSEER® defaults - do not enter in weights and use the age at start setting where Accurate animal weights are difficult to obtain and prove but those operators who manage and collect verifiable weights should be able to